rgogulakrishnan/PyroBootstrap/Readme.md

-##PyroBootstrap v0.2.2
+##PyroBootstrap v0.3.0

 PyroBootstrap is a Theme template for PyroCMS.

-A HTML5 and CSS3 Responsive Theme template based on Twitter Bootstrap v2.3.2 and jQuery 1.7.2
+A HTML5 and CSS3 Responsive Theme template based on Twitter Bootstrap v3.0.3, FontAwesome  and jQuery 2.0.3

+*Note:*
-*Note: This is not a theme.
-A template to kick-start your PyroCMS theme.*
+* This is not a theme.
+A template to kick-start your PyroCMS theme.
+* jQuery v2.0.3 has been used which does not support Internet Explorer 6, 7, or 8

 ### Features